chariotsofiron/chariotsofiron.github.io/content/01-macos.md

 # Command line tools

-The Command line tools package provided by Apple enables UNIX-style development via Terminal by installing several tools, such as the Apple LLVM compiler, linker, and Make.
+The Command line tools package from Apple provides several development tools, including the Apple LLVM compiler, linker, and Make.
 The list of tools can be found in the folder `/Library/Developer/CommandLineTools/usr/bin/`.

 ```bash
 xcode-select --install